kootenpv/whereami/README.md

 Height: Surprisingly, vertical difference in location is typically even more distinct than horizontal differences.

+### Common Issues

+If the program fails with the error `nmcli-CRITICAL **: Error: Could not create NMClient object:` it is probably due to issues with the underlying [access_points](https://github.com/kootenpv/access_points) package.
+Check back there for further guidance before creating an issue here.

 ### Almost entirely "copied" from:

 https://github.com/schollz/find